linhaowei1/FLatS/README.md

 ## Acknowledgements

-We thank [Sishuo Chen](https://pkucss.github.io/) in Peking University and his [repo](https://github.com/lancopku/Avg-Avg) for providing an extendable framework.
+We thank [Sishuo Chen](https://pkucss.github.io/) from Peking University and his [repo](https://github.com/lancopku/Avg-Avg) which provides an extendable framework for OOD detection in NLP.
 We use this repo as a reference when developing this code base.

 ## Citation